gbeckers/Darr/docs/readability.rst

 Compatibility of ragged arrays in R
 -----------------------------------
-Default settings when creating RaggedArrays are chosen to maximize wide readability.
-For example, index arrays that are used under the hood to find subarrays have a signed integer type because that is most compatible with other languages, even though in Darr/NumPy an unsigned integer would be more space efficient.
-Darr chooses int64 as the default even though, R does not support int64.
-R does support int32, but that would limit the size of Darr ragged arrays to the extent that is impractical for some use cases.
-On the other hand we'd like compatibility with R as much as possible because of its large user base and it being open and free.
-For this reason R reading code is generated for ragged arrays with int64 index arrays.
-Despite that R does not officially support the type, it will read them correctly if the values are not outsize of the int32 range.
-Darr will thus generate R code for ragged arrays that are compatible, which are the ones that have values based on a R-compatible type (int8, int16, int32, float32, float64, complex128), and that is not larger than 2147483647 in size.
+When creating RaggedArrays, default settings are chosen so as to maximize wide readability.
+For example, index arrays that are used under the hood to find subarrays have a signed integer type because that is most compatible with other languages, even though in Darr/NumPy itself an unsigned integer would be more space efficient.
+There is a prominent exception though: int64 is not supported by R. R does support int32, but choosing that for indices in Darr RaggedArrays that would limit their size to the extent that it would be impractical for some use cases.
+On the other hand, we'd like compatibility with R as much as possible because of its large user base and it being open and free.
+Fortunately, despite that R does not officially support the type, it will read int64 correctly if values do not exceed the int32 range.
+Darr will thus generate R code for ragged arrays when they are compatible, which is the case if they have have values based on a R-compatible type (int8, int16, int32, float32, float64, complex128), and are not larger than 2147483647 in size.